-Prior to IRC, Anchi was an urban planner/designer for MIG, Inc. in Berkeley, California.
-At MIG, she led marketing efforts and served as project manager on several high-profile urban design and community planning projects for cities throughout Northern and Southern California, including San Francisco’s Castro District, Downtown Napa, and Downtown San Bruno.
-Before attending graduate school for urban design and planning, Anchi worked for several non-profit organizations serving the diverse, low-income community of San Francisco’s Mission District, including Cesar Chavez Elementary School, Precita Eyes Mural Arts Center and Horace Mann Middle School.
+Prior to MAKE Projects and the IRC, Anchi was an urban designer in the San Francisco Bay Area.
+At MIG, she led urban design and community planning projects for cities throughout California, including San Francisco, Napa, and San Bruno.
+Anchi has also worked for several non-profit arts and educational organizations supporting the culturally-diverse, low-income communities of San Francisco’s Mission District.